gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-cube-maps.md

 the texture, and how they are filtered optionally using mips.

 Another kind of texture is a *cubemap*.
 It consists of 6 textures representing the 6 faces of a cube.
-Instead of the traditional texture coordnates that have 2 dimensions, a cubemap uses a normal, in other words a 3D direction.
+Instead of the traditional texture coordinates that have 2 dimensions, a cubemap uses a normal, in other words a 3D direction.
-Depending on the direction the normal pointd one of the 6 faces of the cube is selected and then within that face the pixels are sampled to produce a color.
+Depending on the direction the normal points one of the 6 faces of the cube is selected and then within that face the pixels are sampled to produce a color.

 The 6 faces are called referenced by their direction from the center of the cube.